NATO to endorse Afghan exit plan, seeks routes out

 NATO diplomats said thinking had moved to the logistical challenge of getting a multinational army that size out of the Afghan mountains and deserts and back home - safely and with their equipment.

-They said the aim was to sign a framework agreement with Afghanistan's northern neighbour, Uzbekistan, to allow "reverse transit" of NATO supplies from Afghanistan.
+They said the aim was to sign a framework agreement with Afghanistan's northern neighbor, Uzbekistan, to allow "reverse transit" of NATO supplies from Afghanistan.

 NATO has also been trying to persuade Pakistan to reopen its territory to NATO supplies, which Islamabad has blocked since the killing of 24 Pakistani soldiers by NATO forces in a cross-border incident last year.